Skip to content

 1. Internal Level (Physical Level)

 Describes how data is physically stored on storage media.
-Defines the internal schema, which includes:
+Representing the lowest level of abstraction.

 Uses a low-level physical data model.
 Intended for database administrators and system programmers.